Yellow-Note/HiveSeniorDesign/ReadMe.md

 - [ ] Remote connection and “live” analysis
 - [ ] Add identification of individual anomalies
 - [ ] Making sure the software can work with more video/photo file formats, Convert video if possible
+- [ ] Improve the speed by making the algorithm run in parallel
-- [ ] Improvements to the speed of the algorithm(s); parallel operations
+- [ ] Improvements to speed and memory of the algorithm
-- [ ] Implementing additional algorithms; anomalous movement and KRXD
+- [ ] Implementing additional algorithms; KRXD and CRXD
 - [ ] Feature for multispectral imaging
 - [ ] Bell curve selection of frame group
 - [ ] Creating a program that installs and runs natively in Windows